 As at 31 March 2015 NZ dollar interest rate swaps with a face value of \$91 million were de designated as effective hedges due to the low likelihood that there will be an equivalent amount of NZ dollar debt on an ongoing basis.
 Through to 31 March 2016 \$34.5 million of these de-designated interest rate swaps were either closed out or had expired leaving \$56.5 million outstanding.
 An amount of \$1.3 million (2015: \$2.6 million after tax) was included in financing expense in relation to these de-designated hedges during the period.
-Exclusive of ineffective interest rate swaps, approximately 78% of all borrowings were at fixed interest rates with an average duration of 2.9 years and an average rate of 3.0%.
+Exclusive of ineffective interest rate swaps and an average rate of 3.0%.
 Inclusive of floating rate borrowings, the average interest rate on the debt is currently 2.7%.
 All interest rates are inclusive of margins but not fees.